ni/nimi-python/docs/niswitch/class.rst

     .. py:attribute:: wire_mode

         This property returns the wire mode of the switch device.
-        This property affects the values of the :py:data:`niswitch.Session.num_of_rows` and  :py:data:`niswitch.Session.num_of_columns` properties.
+        This property affects the values of the :py:attr:`niswitch.Session.num_of_rows` and  :py:attr:`niswitch.Session.num_of_columns` properties.
 The actual number of input and  output lines on the switch device is fixed, but the number of channels  depends on how many lines constitute each channel.